daved/parth/README.md

 string and a nil error.
 If any error is encountered, a zero value string and error are returned.
 The int representing a segment can be of negative values.
 Providing a 0 int is a special case which indicates the end of the path.

+### Caution (restated): First Whole, First Decimal

+When returning an int of any size, the first whole number within the specified segment will be returned.
+When returning a float of any size, the first decimal number within the specified segment will be returned.

+Please review the test cases for working examples.

 ## Documentation